HL7/davinci-pdex-plan-net/fsh/ig-data/input/pagecontent/1_implementation.md

 </tr>
 </tbody>
 </table>
-<h4><a name="Privacy"></a>Location</h4>
+<h4><a name="Location"></a>Location</h4>
-<p>Location instances provide all of the information of interest to consumers about a particular location where service is provided, including contact information, address, accessibility, hours of operation and contact, as well as position (lattitude and longitude).&nbsp; &nbsp;Locations can also be used to represent regions using an associated or attached GeoJSON object.</p>
+<p>Location instances provide information about location where service is provided, including contact information, address, accessibility, hours of operation and contact, as well as position (lattitude and longitude).&nbsp; &nbsp;Locations can also be used to represent regions using an associated or attached GeoJSON object.</p>
 <p>Relevant examples:</p>
 <table border="1" width="509">
 <tbody>